dart-lang/pub-dev/doc/policy.md

 If you believe a package is engaged in name squatting, you can use the following steps to request a pub.dev moderator review and that the package be transferred to you:

+1. Send an email requesting package transfer:

+   * If the package has a publisher:

- 1. Locate the email of the publisher, as shown in the details pane on the package page on pub.dev.
+     * Locate the publisher-link in the details pane on the package page on pub.dev.
+The publisher page will have a contact email.
- 2. Email the publisher and copy/cc `support@pub.dev`, politely asking the publisher to either explain their intended purpose or transfer the ownership of the package to you.
+     * Email the publisher and copy/cc `support@pub.dev`, politely asking the publisher to either explain their intended purpose or transfer the ownership of the package to you.

+   * If the package has no publisher:

+     * Draft an email, politely asking the uploader to either explain their intended purpose or transfer the ownership of the package to you.
+Be sure to mention the package name, and your pub.dev user account.

+     * Send the email to `support@pub.dev`.
+The pub.dev support team will forward the email to the package uploader.

- 3. If the publisher does not respond within three (3) weeks, forward the thread to `support@pub.dev`, and a pub.dev moderator will review your request.
+2. If the publisher does not respond within three (3) weeks, forward the thread to `support@pub.dev`, and a pub.dev moderator will review your request.

 ### Trademark infringement
 Google and pub.dev respect the importance of trademarks and other proprietary rights,